plaid/quickstart/README.md

 ```

+## Credentials

+To test in the Sandbox environment, use any institution other than Capital One.

+Username: `user_good`
+Password: `pass_good`

 ## Testing OAuth

 Some institutions (primarily in Europe, but a small number in the US) require an OAuth redirect